data61/blocklib/docs/blocking-schema.rst

-type                  string       currently we only support "bloom filter" number-hash-functions integer      this specifies how many bits will be flipped for each signature bf-len                integer      defines the length of blocking filter, for bloom filter usually this is 1024 or 2048
+type                  string       currently we only support "bloom filter" number-hash-functions integer      this specifies how many bits will be flipped for each signature bf-len                integer      defines the length of blocking filter, for bloom filter usually this is 1024 or 2048 compress-block-key    boolean      optional.
+Replace the block key by a 5 bytes hash versions of itself.
 ===================== ============ ==================

 SignatureSpecs Configurations